Yup-io/yup_docs/docs/token.md

 ## YUPX

 The YUPX token is an experimental token that is supposed to resemble the YUP token that will soon replace it.
-It functions as a means of stress-testing the protocol and experimenting with various approaches.
-YUPX isn't a speculative asset, but a token; it represents a portion of the YUP pre-mined total supply that will come at the full Yup Protocol Launch.
+It functions as a means of stress-testing the protocol and experimenting with different approaches.
+YUPX isn’t a speculative asset, but a token; it represents a portion of the YUP pre-mined total supply that will come at the full Yup Protocol Launch.

 **Total supply:** 100,000 YUPX